 While nothing is noted on the menu, the wait staff is well-informed about what is safe for those with celiac disease to indulge in.

 Coquette is the perfect setting for a date night or a night out with friends, as the gorgeous interior and the food will leave you breathless.

 1320 Magazine St. Suite 104

-With three locations for Satsuma Cafe it will be easy to eat gluten free in New Orleans.
-The newest locations is on Magazine St.
+With three locations for Satsuma Cafe, it will be easy to eat gluten free in New Orleans.
+The newest location is on Magazine St.

 Satsuma Café is the perfect neighborhood coffee shop that carries pressed juices, salads, coffees, and gluten-free bread.

-The staff at Satsuma Café will gladly change out any sandwich bread for delicious gluten-free bread.
-They will go the extra mile to make sure your sandwich is safe and tasty.
+The staff at Satsuma Café will gladly change any sandwich bread for delicious gluten-free bread.
+They will go the extra mile to ensure your sandwich is safe and tasty.

 CENTRAL CITY Gluten Free Restaurants

 Mais Arepas has quickly become one of my favorite restaurants in New Orleans.
 This hole-in-the-wall restaurant gem is home to some of the most delicious gluten-free food I’ve ever had.